ItsJamie9494/ItsJamie9494/README.md

 ## :wave: Hi There!

-My name is Jamie Thalacker, and I'm a teenage computer programmer and developer that designs apps and websites.
+My name is Jamie, and I'm a teenage computer programmer and developer that designs apps and websites.

 :transgender_flag: My pronouns are She/They/It.